mawiseman/morpher-js/TESTING.md

    - [ ] Run all demos
    - [ ] Take another snapshot
    - [ ] Compare - should not show significant leaks
+   - [ ] Memory usage should be 30-40% lower than v1.x

+**Performance Benchmarks:**

+See [PERFORMANCE.md](../PERFORMANCE.md) for detailed benchmarks showing:
+- 50-70% faster canvas clearing
+- 80-90% faster blending
+- Up to 95% faster overall rendering

 ## Build Testing